skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 The problem here rests in the idea that getting 10 of this one specific item is seemingly inconsistent with getting *number of users + 1* or all the rest whenever possible.
 This might make the 10th copy seem pointless.

 However, *number of users + 1* is not actually the overarching goal, the aim is to have the *highest possible non-arbitrary amount*.
-In the case of Promist Ring, this is 10, since it's the maximum possible amount (and therefore not arbitrary - unlike 10 Power Belt, for instance).
+In the case of Promist Ring, this is 10, since it's the maximum possible amount (and therefore not arbitrary &ndash; unlike 10 Power Belt, for instance).
 In the case of all other non-unique items, this is *number of users + 1*, the next best thing after 99.
 And in the case of unique items it's whatever amount is available since they are less than *number of users + 1* anyway (or equal in one case).

 Another way of looking at it is that Promist Ring is a special case because: